 Payment is required at time of services.
-We accept most major credit cards, personal checks with identification, or cash.
+We accept most major credit cards and debit cards with identification, or cash.

 Our office does not accept any form of insurance.
 We will give you an itemized receipt that you may submit to your insurance carrier for reimbursement of any covered services or we can submit a claim on your behalf for reimbursement if you provide your insurance information at the time of service.